santoro-mariano/santoro-mariano/README.md

 - 👋 Hi, I’m @santoro-mariano.
 I'm from Argentina but I have been living in USA since 2017
-- 👀 I’m interested in Software, 3D printing, electrinics and EV like my onewheel :)
+- 👀 I’m interested in Software, 3D printing, electronics and EV like my onewheel :)
 - 🌱 I’m currently learning Python (MicroPython)

 <!---